vadupdawg/Cognitive-Triangulation-Pipeline/docs/reports/WorkerAgent_security_review.md

 This report details the findings of a security review of the `WorkerAgent` module.
 The agent is responsible for claiming tasks from a queue, reading file content, analyzing it using a Large Language Model (LLM), and storing the results.

-The review identified **4 vulnerabilities**, including **1 Critical**, **1 High**, and **2 Medium** severity issues.
+The review identified **3 vulnerabilities**, including **1 Critical**, **1 High**, and **1 Medium** severity issue.
 The most critical vulnerability is a Path Traversal issue that could allow an attacker to read arbitrary files on the system.
 The High severity vulnerability relates to Prompt Injection, which could allow an attacker to manipulate the LLM's behavior.

 Immediate remediation is required for the Critical and High severity vulnerabilities to mitigate significant security risks.